-I have previously worked at the Max Planck Institute for Foreign and International Criminal Law (Freiburg, Germany) and the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR; Amsterdam).
+I have previously worked at Delft University of Technology, the Max Planck Institute for Foreign and International Criminal Law (Freiburg, Germany) and the Netherlands Institute for the Study of Crime and Law Enforcement (NSCR; Amsterdam).
 I obtained my PhD degree in 2016 from Utrecht University.

 I am very excited to return to the Max Planck Institute for the Study of Crime, Security and Law where I join the independent research group Space, Contexts, and Crime.

 Our new book on income inequality and segregation in 24 cities worldwide is out now.

 February 2021 – Springer Nature 2020 Research Highlight

 The article “Victimization and Its Consequences for Well-Being” by Heleen Janssen, Dietrich Oberwittler, and Göran Köber has been featured by Springer Nature in the report ‘2020’s Research Highlights’ as highly downloaded article in criminology.